berkmancenter/lumendatabase/README.md

   instead of the default 500
 * `SKIP_FAKE_DATA=1` will skip generating fake seed data entirely.

-#### Admin login
+#### Sample user logins

+The seed data creates logins of the following form:

-    Username: admin@lumendatabase.org
+    Username: {username}@lumendatabase.org
     Password: password

+username is one of {user, submitter, redactor, publisher, admin, super_admin}, with corresponding privileges.

-If you seeded your database with an older version of `seeds.rb`, your username may be admin@chillingeffects.org.
+If you seeded your database with an older version of `seeds.rb`, your username may use chillingeffects.org rather than lumendatabase.org.

 #### Running Tests